 Intellectual Property Protection

-In Lessons 3 and 4, you applied the Legal Plugin to contracts and NDAs -- agreement types where the agent reviews existing documents.
+In Lessons 3 through 5, you applied the Legal Plugin to contracts and NDAs: agreement types where the agent reviews existing documents.
 Now you will use /brief to proactively monitor and protect your organisation's intellectual property, transforming IP protection from a reactive specialist function into a continuous, automated capability.

 Why IP Is Transformed by AI